Coffee Granita Recipe

 - 1/2 tablespoon lemon juice

-- Put the hot espresso coffee in a pan and stir the sugar into it to dissolve.
-Add the lemon juice and allow to cool, then chill in the fridge.
+- Put the freshly brewed coffee in a pan and stir the sugar into it to dissolve.
+Add the lemon juice and allow to cool.

-- Pour the coffee mixture into a large, flat dish, cover and put in the freezer.
+- Pour the coffee mixture into a large, plastic or metal flat dish, cover and put in the freezer.

 - After about 45 minutes, check to see if there are any ice crystals forming around the edge.
 If there is, gently bring them into the liquid centre using a fork.
 Place the granita back into the freezer.
 Repeat the same process after 20 minutes.
 Keep doing this until the entire mixture is a mass of coffee crystals with no remaining liquid parts.